loomio/loomio-docs/user_manual/src/users/merge_accounts/index.md

 ![](merge_accounts.gif)
  4. A verification email will be sent to your preferred email address, and all you need to do is follow the prompts from there

-**N.B.
-This action is irreversible, but you will have the opportunity to make a final confirmation before it occurs**
+**This action is irreversible, but you will have the opportunity to make a final confirmation before it occurs**